aureliaball/mm-tools/_episodes/03-md-bpti.md

 ## MD simulation protocol
 Before you begin, make sure the pdb file, parameter/topology file, and the starting coordinate file are in the same directory as your jupyter notebook where you plan to run the simulation.

+First, sign on to pugetsound and copy the files `ethane.pdb` and `butane.pdb` from `/data/chem_shared/tutorial_files/`.
+Sign on to a compute node by typing `srun --partition=Legacy_Nodes --pty --nodes=1 --tasks-per-node=1 --gres=gpu:1 --time=10:00:00 --wait=0 --export=ALL /bin/bash`.
+Note the node you are signed on to by looking at the prompt (it should be a number from 1 to 8).

+Load the latest version of python by typing `module load anaconda3/python-3.7`.
+Open a jupyter notebook by typing `jupyter notebook --no-browser`.
+Note the local host number.
+In a separate terminal window on your local computer, log in to that jupyter notebook on the compute node by typing `ssh -L 8157:127.0.0.1:#### kball@cnode00#` where '####' is the local host number of your jupyter notebook and where 'cnode00#' is whichever node you are running the jupyter notebook on.
+Open a browser window and navigate to `http://localhost:8157/`.
+Open a new jupyter notebook and name it `ethane_BasicMD_OpenMM`.

 We will carry out a simulation protocol very similar to that of McCammon et al. (as well as our earlier exercises), with ​some​ modernized aspects to it:
 1. Up to 100 steps of energy minimization using the L-BFGS algorithm.
 [In the original study the authors performed 100 steps of MD with initial velocities set to zero/a starting temperature of 0 K.]